FAQ

 Liquidity providers receive earnings from four different sources:

-Incentives 2, 3, and 4 are extraordinary events and generate earnings that are gradually distributed to Variable Rate Pool depositors.
+Incentives 2, 3, and 4 are extraordinary events that generate earnings gradually distributed to Variable Rate Pool depositors.

-What is the process for transferring assets from Mainnet to Optimism?
+What is the process for transferring assets from Ethereum Mainnet to OP Mainnet?

-"Bridging" is the process of transferring tokens from Ethereum (Mainnet) to Optimism.
-This allows users to take advantage of faster and cheaper transactions on this network, which is a layer 2 scaling solution.
+"Bridging" is transferring tokens from Ethereum (Mainnet) to OP Mainnet.
+This allows users to take advantage of faster and cheaper transactions on this network, a layer 2 scaling solution.

 Here's an outline of how to bridge assets:

-Choose a bridge service that supports Optimism.
+1. Choose a bridge service that supports OP Mainnet.
 Some popular bridges include the following:

-Choose the token you want to bridge from Ethereum to Optimism, such as ETH, or an ERC-20 token like DAI, and specify the amount you want to transfer.
+3. Choose the token you want to bridge from Ethereum to OP Mainnet, such as ETH, or an ERC-20 token like DAI, and specify the amount you want to transfer.

-To interact with your assets on Optimism, you'll need to switch your wallet's network to Optimistic Ethereum.
-In MetaMask, you can add the Optimism network by following these steps:
+6. To interact with your assets on OP Mainnet, you'll need to switch your wallet's network to Optimistic Ethereum.
+In MetaMask, you can add the OP Mainnet network by following these steps:

-You can now interact with your bridged assets on Optimism using web3-enabled applications that support Optimism, including our own app.
-Remember to switch back to Mainnet when you need to interact with assets or applications on the main Ethereum network.
+You can now interact with your bridged assets on OP Mainnet using web3-enabled applications that support OP Mainnet, including our app.
+Remember to switch back to Ethereum Mainnet when interacting with assets or applications on the main Ethereum network.

 Community Involvement